Part 3: Engaging in the Trainings of Bodhicitta

 The solution is speed.
 Catch them the instant they arise, before they gain momentum, before they harden into action.
 This requires two mental faculties working together like guards at a gate.

 (dran pa) is the capacity to hold your ethical intention in awareness -- to remember what you have committed to, what kind of person you are trying to be.
 It functions like mental glue, keeping your aspirations present even in the heat of the moment.
+Without it, you forget everything you know the instant an affliction flares.

 (shes bzhin) is the capacity to monitor what is actually happening in your mind right now.
 It is the sentinel that notices: "Anger is arising.
 Attachment is forming.
 Pride is inflating."
 Without this watchful awareness, you can be swept away by an affliction before you even realize it has appeared.